 - Language: Each discipline creates its own jargon.
 I/T-disciplinarity requires the appropriation and accommodation of different languages.
-Communication of I/T-disciplinary research results and teaching proves to be difficult since it requires the use of technical terms borrowed from one discipline which are not well understood by the actors from the other discipline. - Methods: Disciplines are often devoted to their own methods of investigation.
+Communication of I/Tdisciplinary research results and teaching proves to be difficult since it requires the use of technical terms borrowed from one discipline which are not well understood by the actors from the other discipline. - Methods: Disciplines are often devoted to their own methods of investigation.
 This may lead to misunderstanding and opposition. - Institutional constraints: Institutions are mostly disciplinarily organised creating barriers for I/T-disciplinarity.
 On the other hand, strong disciplines are necessary as any interdisciplinary activity starts with a profound understanding of single disciplines. - Cognitive constraints: It is very difficult to become expert in two or more disciplines.
 An in-depth knowledge of different disciplines is however the requirement for genuine I/T-disciplinary research.
-This raises the question of the impact of these difficulties on education and on the institutionalisation of interdisciplinary training programs.
+This raises the question of the impact of these difficulties on education and on the institutionalisation of interdisciplinary training programs. - Assessment: Experts (reviewers) for evaluating the results of M/I-disciplinary research and education are missing.
+Standard bibliometric information is scarce and not representative.
+It is therefore difficult to evaluate the quality of such activities.
+New ways of quality assessment are to be developed.